Getting started with MultilingualPress 3

 - Alternative Language Title – here you can set a title for your website that will be displayed in the Admin menu instead of the title indicated above.
 This field will only be displayed if you activated the module Alternative language title in the global settings of MultilingualPress 3.

 After lots of preparation, we are finally coming to the most important feature of MultilingualPress: translating posts and linking translations together.
-We make a distinction between translating content types (posts, sites, products etc.) and translating taxonomies (categories, tags etc.).
+We make a distinction between translating content types (posts, pages, sites, products etc.) and translating taxonomies (categories, tags etc.).

 Translating sites and posts